Archive for the "Public Programs" Category

 You are invited to join a small interactive dream group for writers, artists, storytellers and clinicians interested in exploring their own and the dreams of others.
 This is not a therapy group, but individuals will learn a method of working with dreams and the creative imagination that will enhance their understanding of how dreams can influence their creative projects.
 Clinicians will also learn to use this method in their work with clients.

-During the dream group, participants will be guided to re-enter the landscape of each participant’s dreams.
+During the dream group, participants are guided to re-enter the landscape of each participant’s dreams.
 A slow and careful exploration of the dream images, from a variety of perspectives, elicits sensations and affective states that are experienced in the body.
 This work is known to lead to an increased depth of the creative imagination and a profound sense of one’s own humanity.

 Dates and Time: